Hong Kong protests augur murky outlook for financial hub

 Confidence in the "one country, two systems" experiment was already feeble when the top local leader, Chief Executive Carrie Lam, put forward legislation that would allow authorities to send suspects held in Hong Kong to face trial in mainland Chinese courts that provide no assurances of independent judges, due process and other Western legal protections.

 As tens and sometimes hundreds of thousands of Hong Kong residents took to the streets in protests and business groups and foreign governments registered their concerns, Lam suspended the proposed legislation.
-Pro-democracy activists have continued the protests, demanding she permanently withdraw the bill, order an independent inquiry into heavy handed police tactics and resign.
+Pro-democracy activists have pressed on with the protests, demanding she permanently withdraw the bill, order an independent inquiry into heavy-handed police tactics and resign.

 Most of the demonstrations have been peaceful, though some have turned violent.
 Protesters vandalized the local legislative building earlier this month.
 Such sights might deter some investors, but they also show the city is a world apart from the rest of China, where public dissent is banned.